Harman strolls to Open title at Royal Liverpool

 But for most of the day, Harman was out of sight.
 Those behind were jousting for second.

-McIlroy had three successive birdies from the third to get to joint second on six under, but a bogey on the 10th deflated both the Northern Irishman and his thousands of followers, huddled under umbrellas.
+McIlroy had three successive birdies from the third to get to joint second on six under, but a bogey on the 10th deflated both the Northern Irishman and his thousands of followers, who were huddled under umbrellas as the rain lashed down all afternoon on the Wirral peninsula.

+"It was a solid performance," said the world number two.
+"I improved on my score every day and felt like I putted better.

+"I got off to a really good start but it's just hard to keep that going - as you can see from the leaderboard no-one was going low.

+"Most times I tee it up, I'm right there.
+I can't sit here and be too frustrated," added the winner of last week's Scottish Open.

-He closed with a 68 to record a 20th top-10 finish in a major since winning when The Open last visited Royal Liverpool in 2014.
+McIlroy closed with a 68 to record a 20th top-10 finish in a major since winning when The Open last visited Royal Liverpool in 2014.

-Straka got to eight under, the lowest of any of those challenging, but bogeyed the last to post a 69 and join South Korean Kim, who had four birdies and an eagle in a four-under 67, the joint lowest round of the day.
+Only 10 players have won majors with more time elapsed between them than the eight years and 347 days from McIlroy's 2014 US PGA win to this Sunday at Hoylake.

+Julius Boros holds the record with 11 years and nine days between his US Open wins in 1952 and 1963.

 More to follow.